tbarron/scipy-lecture-notes/intro/intro.rst

 Before starting: Installing a working environment
 --------------------------------------------------
 Python comes in many flavors, and there are many ways to install it.
-However, we recommend to install a scientific-computing distribution, that comes readily with optimized versions of scientific modules.
+However, we recommend installing a scientific-computing distribution that includes optimized versions of scientific modules.

 .. warning:: **You should install Python 3**